 If you are having trouble making your debt payments, then you have likely already experienced the negative impact that late fees and charges have on your financial situation and debt total.
 You should also know that late payments themselves make you less attractive to potential creditors the longer you are past due on your debt.
 Although a debt settlement will not clear your credit report of late payment notices right away, it may keep you from incurring any more late payments on the debt that is presently past due.

 Lastly, your credit score will see improvement right away as debts are settled.
 Getting debts settled improves your debt-to-income ratio, which is one of the strongest influences to your credit score.
 So, if debt settlement is the right option for you, you should not put it off.
 The quicker you settle your debts, the sooner your credit score will improve.
 With an improved credit score, you will get better interest rates on new credit, find it easier to refinance major loans, and much more.

 Rebuilding Credit After a Debt Settlement Program

-When you finish paying off credit card debt through the program, it remains a part of your credit history for seven years.
+When you finish paying off credit card debt through the program, it remains a part of your credit history for six years.
 While debt settlement companies help you get out of debt, it can hurt your credit score.
 Depending on your prior score, your bad credit can be worse off.